OpenShot/openshot-qt/doc/titles.rst

    ==  ==================  ============
-   1   Choose a Template   Choose from any available vector title template 2   Preview Title       Preview your title as you make changes 3   Title Properties    Change the text, colors, or edit in an advanced SVG image editor (such as Inkscape) 4   Save                Save and add the title to your project ==  ==================  ============
+   1   Choose a Template   Choose from any available vector title template 2   Preview Title       Preview your title as you make changes 3   Title Properties    Change the text, font, size, colors, or edit in an advanced, external SVG image editor (such as Inkscape)
+   4   Save                Save and add the title to your project ==  ==================  ============